Getting Started

 Confirm the update, give it time, then close the terminal when the update has concluded.
 A reboot may be necessary.

-Heroic Games Launcher
+Install Heroic Games Launcher

-Launch Heroic Games Launcher, and select the Wine Manager option from the sidebar.
+Once installed, launch Heroic Games Launcher, and select the Wine Manager option from the sidebar.
 The GE-Proton option should be selected by default, but if it isn’t, select that.
 You’ll know that you’re looking at the correct tab if you see a notice which reads, ‘GE-Proton is a Proton variant created by Glorious Eggroll […]’

 In the Wine Version column, follow the entries down until you find the GE-Proton9-27 option.
 Once you’ve found it, click the install button in the Action column.
 This will auto-download and install the compatibility layer we’ll be needing.